adammulligan/Enigma/README.md

 My final year project, Enigma, a study in to algorithms based around prime numbers and their uses.
 The application is a simple chat testbed that I use to test algorithms, and the report is a discussion of the engineering behind this and the algorithms.

-# Usage

-Run the following command:

-`$ rake`

-This (will in the future) compile all the latex documents, compiles and builds a jar file and creates a neat distribution directory with all the things you would need to hand in a final year project on prime-number based cryptography.
+Please read the report for an in-depth introduction and discussion.

+Appendix D contains installation instructions.
+There is no need to compile the application yourself.

+Files are stored as so:

+* `enigma/` - Source and compiled application.
+* `latex_src/` - Source for the report.
+* `Thesis.pdf` - The report.

 # Licence

 The entirety of this project -- this include all programming code, documentation, data, reports, latex source code, imagery, and any other files -- is released under the GNU Lesser General Public Licence version 3 (LGPLv3).

+# GitHub Info

+## Usage

+If you are building from GitHub, run the following command:

+`$ rake`

+This will compile all the latex documents, compile and build a jar file and creates a neat distribution directory with all the things you would need to hand in a final year project on prime-number based cryptography.